Practical Nursing (Post-Secondary)

 Our Moonlight Program in Practical Nursing is for you!

-Employment of licensed practical nurses is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
+The employment of licensed practical nurses is projected to grow 12% from 2016 to 2026, faster than the average for all occupations.

 Upon completion of the program and successfully passing the NCLEX-PN exam, your career opportunities include:

 • Practical Nursing in office settings, clinics, public schools, outpatient and long-term care centers, urgent care, and acute care settings, including rehabilitation centers

 • Bridge into an LPN to BSN program.